needle-mirror/com.unity.2d.animation/Documentation~/SpriteSkin.md

     * If the **SRP Batcher** option is not visible, open the **More** (⋮) menu in the Rendering section and enable **Show Additional Properties**.
 3. Go to **Edit** &gt; **Project Settings** &gt; **Player** &gt; **Other Settings**.
 In the Rendering section, set **GPU Skinning** to **GPU (Batched)**.
 When **GPU Skinning** is set to **GPU (Batched)** or **GPU**, Unity performs Sprite Skin deformation on the GPU instead of the CPU.

+## Supported platforms

+GPU deformation isn't supported on the following platform and graphics API combinations:

+- Android platforms with the OpenGL ES 3 graphics API.
+To use GPU deformation on Android platforms, target the Vulkan graphics API instead.
+- Web applications with the WebGL graphics API.
+To use GPU deformation in web applications, target the WebGPU graphics API instead.

+> [!NOTE]
+> Don't use GPU skinning in your shader if you target Android or Web, because rendering doesn't automatically fall back to CPU skinning.
+Use CPU skinning instead.

 ### Requirements for GPU Deformation

 - Use a shader that supports GPU Skinning.
 If you use shaders created with Shader Graph, ensure you include the [Sprite Skinning Node](https://docs.unity3d.com/Packages/com.unity.shadergraph@latest?subfolder=/manual/Sprite-Skinning-Node.html) in your shader graph.
   ![A Sprite Skinning Node in Shader Graph is connecting Vertex Node.](images/2d-anim-spriteskinningnode.png)
 - Avoid [Material Property Blocks](xref:UnityEngine.MaterialPropertyBlock), which are not compatible with the SRP Batcher.
 - Avoid Sprite masks, which are not compatible with the SRP Batcher.
+- Avoid using the Sprite Skin as the **Casting Source** of a [ShadowCaster2D](https://docs.unity3d.com/6000.3/Documentation/Manual/urp/ShadowCaster2D.html).
+Shadows are not rendered correctly with GPU deformation; use CPU deformation in this case.

 > [!NOTE]
 > If you don't meet any of these requirements, the rendering falls back to CPU Skinning which uses dynamic batching.
+The 2D renderer uses its own dynamic batching system, which isn't affected by the **Dynamic Batching** setting in the Player settings window.